dfrho/newest-espressocode/README.md

 # EspressoCode was built with the [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog)

-This is my blog build using a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) blogging starter template.
+This is my blog built using a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) blogging starter template.
 Probably the most feature rich nextjs markdown blogging template out there.
 I didn't build it and the readme comes from the template mostly.
 Comes out of the box configured with the latest technologies to make technical writing a breeze while learning.
 Easily configurable and customizable.

 [Tim the Author's personal blog](https://www.timlrx.com) - modified to auto-generate blog posts with dates.
 Check out his repo linked above to get started on your own version.